What is Behçet's disease?

 How is Behçet's disease treated?

-Different drugs are used to treat Behçet's disease.
-Drug choice depends on the severity of illness.
+Different drugs are used to treat Behçet's disease, depending on how severe the illness is:

-Death occurs in about 4% of Behçet's cases.
-Causes of death are most often intestinal perforation (hole); strokes; and rupture (burst) of enlarged, weakened blood vessels (ie, aneurysms).
+Death occurs in about four percent of Behçet's cases.
+Causes of death are most often intestinal perforation (hole), strokes, and rupture of enlarged, weakened blood vessels (aneurysms).